spacetelescope/jwst/docs/jwst/extract_1d/arguments.rst

   not changed, instead the extraction method used is based on this parameter setting.
 This is only allowed for IFU data.

-``ifu_rscale``
+``--ifu_rscale``
    A float designating the number of PSF FWHMs to use for the extraction radius.
-This is  MIRI MRS only paramenter.
+This is a MIRI MRS only paramenter.
 Values accepted are between 0.5 to 3.0.
 The default extraction size is set to 2 * FWHM.
 Values below 2 will result in a smaller radius, a value of 2 results in no change to radius and a value above 2 results in a larger extraction radius.